Medium: uni® POSCA® PC-1M Paint Marker (White) on glass

 Year: 2026

-I, Human is a functional QR code, meticulously hand-drawn pixel by pixel in white ink on black paper.
+I, Human is a functional QR code, meticulously hand-drawn on glass with white paint marker.
 Each element—traditionally generated by algorithms—is recreated through human labor, asserting individual presence within machine logic.
+The black backing behind the glass creates a "black mirror" effect, where viewers see their own reflection overlaid with the QR code.

 The word "I" sits at the center of the data pattern, surrounded by hand-drawn sparkles that represent what algorithms cannot measure: hope, consciousness, the irreducible human signal that persists beyond quantification.

 This piece embodies a paradox: QR codes are meant to be machine-generated, instantly scannable markers of efficiency.
-By hand-coding each pixel, the artist reclaims the digital through analog means—the "I" creating its own identity within the very systems designed to commodify it.
+By hand-drawing each pixel on glass, the artist reclaims the digital through analog means—the "I" creating its own identity within the very systems designed to commodify it.
+The viewer confronts both the data pattern and their own reflection, becoming part of the black mirror.

 When scanned, the QR code links to Protocol 06: The Signal (i.averylakeofficial.com), an interactive digital experience exploring what remains irreducibly human in the age of artificial intelligence.
 The physical artwork becomes a portal to its digital counterpart—two expressions of the same question.